-5.1.1 Electrical installations should be such that:

-- all electrical services necessary for maintaining the unit in normal operational habitable conditions will be assured without recourse to the emergency source of power; - .2 electrical services essential for safety will be assured in case of failure of the main source of electrical power; and - .3 the safety of personnel and unit from electrical hazards will be assured.

-5.1.2 Administrations should take appropriate steps to ensure uniformity in the implementation and application of the provisions of these requirements in respect of electrical installations.
+- 5.1.1 Electrical installations should be such that: - .1 all electrical services necessary for maintaining the unit in normal operational and habitable conditions will be assured without recourse to the emergency source of power; - .2 electrical services essential for safety will be assured in case of failure of the main source of electrical power; - .3 electromagnetic compatibility of electrical and electronic equipment is assured; and - .4 the safety of personnel and unit from electrical hazards will be assured. - 5.1.2 Administrations should take appropriate steps to ensure uniformity in the implementation and application of these provisions in respect of electrical installations.